oVirt/ovirt-site/source/release/4.2.7/index.html.md

 ### EPEL

-TL;DR Don't enable all of EPEL on oVirt machines.
+Don't enable all of EPEL on oVirt machines.

 The ovirt-release package enables the EPEL repositories and includes several specific packages that are required from there.
 It also enables and uses